Graduate Certificate in Forensic Toxicology

 This program may be of interest to those currently working or seeking employment in the following areas:

-* This is a certificate program as defined by the University of Florida and is distinct from certification in forensic toxicology offered by the ABFT and FTCB.
+* This is a graduate certificate program as defined by the University of Florida and is distinct from certification in forensic toxicology offered by the ABFT and FTCB.

 |Course #||Course Title||Credits||Spring||Summer||Fall|